pylint-dev/pylint/doc/user_guide/checkers/features.rst

   being available (as the 'sys' module is always available).
-:consider-using-with (R1732): *Consider using 'with' for resource-allocating operations* Emitted if a resource-allocating assignment or call may be replaced by a 'with' block.By using 'with' the release of the allocated resources is ensured even in the case of an exception.
+:consider-using-with (R1732): *Consider using 'with' for resource-allocating operations* Emitted if a resource-allocating assignment or call may be replaced by a 'with' block.
+By using 'with' the release of the allocated resources is ensured even in the case of an exception.
 :super-with-arguments (R1725): *Consider using Python 3 style super() without arguments* Emitted when calling the super() builtin with the current class and instance.